TheDeanLab/navigate/docs/source/contributing/contributing_guidelines.rst

   New functionality should keep this strong separation.
     - The model operates in its own subprocess and is responsible for communicating with hardware and performing image handling and processing tasks.
-      All core logic is contained in the model.
     - The view is responsible for displaying the user interface and communicating with the controller.
     - The controller is responsible for managing the user interface and